 Water fluoridation is endorsed by the World Health Organization, the Centers for Disease Control and Prevention, the Environmental Protection Agency, the American Medical Association, the American Academy of Pediatrics, the American Public Health Association, the American Dental Association, the American Dental Hygienists’ Association, and the five most recent U.S. Surgeons General.
 In addition, more than 100 national and international organizations have recognized the public health benefits of community water fluoridation.
 The scientific evidence over the past 75 years demonstrates that community water fluoridation is a safe, cost-effective, and equitable approach to prevent tooth decay.

-Fluoride for Texas has pulled together a wealth of free resources, social media messages, and marketing toolkits to build public support for water fluoridation.
+Fluoride for Smiles has pulled together a wealth of free resources, social media messages, and marketing toolkits to build public support for water fluoridation.

 The Campaign for Dental Health, a program of the American Academy of Pediatrics, has organized to defend our progress and ensure that more children get the basic dental care they need to grow, learn, and lead healthy lives.